TritonDataCenter/rfd/rfd/0039/README.md

-On top of this static interface for looking up VM information in `vminfod`, there is a second streaming interface that can be used, that will emit an event anytime an update is done on the system (whether the source of the change was vmadm or not).
-To be specific, there is an `/events` endpoint that will remain open when connected to, and spit out newline-separated JSON whenever a change to the system is made - for example when a VM is created or deleted, or a property of an existing VM is modified.
+On top of this static interface for looking up VM information in `vminfod`, there is a second streaming interface that can be used, that will emit an event anytime an update is done on the system (whether the source of the change was `vmadm` or not).
+To be specific, there is an `/events` endpoint that will remain open when connected to, and send newline-separated JSON whenever a change to the system is made - for example when a VM is created or deleted, or a property of an existing VM is modified.

 ### History

-Originally conceived soon after vmadm was created, work was finally started on this project in 2014 by [Josh Wilsdon](https://github.com/joshwilsdon).
+Originally conceived soon after `vmadm` was created, work was finally started on this project in 2014 by [Josh Wilsdon](https://github.com/joshwilsdon).
 Unfortunately due to unrelated issues the project stalled but was picked up again from outside Joyent by [Tyler Flint](https://github.com/tylerflint) who